 Concentration-specific courses

-15 credits in applied bioinformatics courses.
+15 credits in bioinformatics courses

 PUBH 6854Applied Computing in Health Data Science